j-easy/easy-jobs/README.md

  org.jeasy.jobs.server.JobServer
 ```

 That's it!
-The job server should be up and running waiting for you to submit job execution requests on `localhost:8080/requests`.
-We will see how to submit job execution requests in a minute.
+The job server should be up and running waiting for you to submit job execution requests.
+To submit a job execution request, you can use either the [REST API](https://github.com/j-easy/easy-jobs#rest-api) or the [Admin Web Interface](https://github.com/j-easy/easy-jobs#admin-web-interface).

+## REST API

+By default, the job server will be started on `localhost:8080`.
+You can change the port as well as other parameter as described in the [wiki](https://github.com/j-easy/easy-jobs/wiki/server-parameters).
 In the previous command, we used H2 database which is fine for testing but not recommended for production.
 You can use another [supported database](https://github.com/j-easy/easy-jobs/wiki/database-support) if you want.

 The distribution comes with a sample job called `HelloWorldJob` located in the `jobs` directory.
 Here is its source code: